 Self-Guided Tours ($7/student) - Self-guided tours are available for groups of up to 200 students.
 Guide students around the museum on your own.
 Volunteer museum docents (brown vests) are often around the museum to answer questions.

 Guided Tours ($9/student) - Guided tours are available for groups of up to 60 students.
 A docent or education staff member will guide your group around the museum.
-Guided tours last about an hour and are typically best for older students.
+Guided tours last about an hour and are typically best for older students (grades 5-12).
 Groups are welcome to explore the museum on their own after their guided tour.

-Education Program* ($9/student) - Education programs are available for groups of up to 60 students and last about an hour.
-You can read about our education program options below.
-After your education program, you are welcome to explore the museum on your own.
+Education Programs* ($10/student) - Education programs are available for groups of up to 60 students (split into two groups of no more than 30 individuals) and last about an hour per group.
+When one group is in their education program, the second group can explore the museum on their own. *You can read about our education program options below.

-Station Rotations* ($10/student) - Station Rotations are available for groups of 60 - 180 students.
-They consist of 20-minute rotations to different hands-on activities around the museum.
+Station Rotations ($11/student) - Station Rotations are available for groups of 61 - 180 students.
+Rotations consist of 20-minute rotations to different hands-on activities and demonstrations around the museum.
 Groups are welcome to explore the museum on their own after their station rotations.

-*Education programs, Guided tours, and station rotations are only available during the school year (Mid-August up to the Second Week of May).
+**Education programs, Guided tours, STEM Ed-Ventures, and station rotations are only available during the academic school year (Mid-August up to the Second Week of May).
 Self-guided tours are available year-round.

 We welcome groups of all ages and sizes!
 Groups of 10 to 180 students can design a program to suit their needs with the help of our staff.
 Your program can include but is not limited to, the activities listed below.
 Small group programs (10-59 students) typically last about an hour.
 Large group programs (60-180 students) typically consist of a variety of 20-minute activity rotations.